Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 Get more information

-If you have any difficulties completing P11D or the P11D(b) you can contact the Employer Helpline.
+If you have any problems completing P11Ds or the P11D(b) you can contact the Employer Helpline.